The intent behind Kenop

 What we observed

-In the AI era, tools are available at every hand — and still underserving their potential.
+In the AI era, tools are everywhere — and still under-serving their potential.

 Industrial use cases and consulting-grade advice have not been served correctly.
 Not every user is well-versed in how iteration in approach, reasoning across multiple models, and cross-referencing answers against each other are necessary to reach real wisdom.
 It does not come naturally.
 It requires understanding the problem at hand, and framing it correctly to the models.